15-year-old girl shot, killed inside the new Castle County apartment – Up News Info Philly

 NEWPORT, Del.
 (Up News Info) – Delaware state police say a 15-year-old girl was shot dead inside a New Castle County department on Saturday.
 The incident happened shortly before 10 p.m. at the Newport Terrace apartments in Bennett Court.

-The victim was identified to CBS3 by his family as Emomi Rivers.
-Emomi's family says they removed it too soon.
+The victim was identified to CBS3 by his family as Emoni Rivers Boyd.
+Emoni's family says they removed it too soon.

-Her brother says that Emomi was a loving sister and that she will miss her every day.
+Her brother says that Emoni was a loving sister and that he will miss her every day.
 Now the police work to find out what happened in the moments before they fired that gun.

 A neighbor shared an image of the Newport police responding to the apartment complex at Bennett Court, where officers found the teenager was shot deadly on Saturday night.